fabio-t/alone-rl/README.md

 It's a real-time game but it defaults to a turn-based modality where the world only advances during player actions, for as long as the player action runs.
 Pure real-time gameplay can be toggled.

-**NB: this is not even in alpha state.** Lurk freely if you like the concept, but *know* this is not playable, by far.
-Keep an eye on the [release](https://github.com/fabioticconi/alone-the-roguelite/releases) area, for the future.
+**NB: this is not ready yet.** Keep an eye on the [release](https://github.com/fabioticconi/alone-the-roguelite/releases) for a stable release.

 ## Controls